vivainio/unxml/README.md

 ## Introduction

 This command line application was developed for a need to compare XML files (e.g. database/application state dumps).
-It takes an XML file and "flattens" in to sorted records that are easier to read and compare.
+It takes an XML file and converts it to YAML-like syntax that is easier to read and compare.
 E.g. this project's unxml.fsproj (the "SDK style" project file) looks like this when run through Unxml:

 ```yaml